devops329/devops/instruction/awsRdsMysql/awsRdsMysql.md

 ## Securing your database

-With the database deployed, it would be great if we could immediately use it.
-However, we have two problems.
-We need to safely provide the credentials to the JWT Pizza Service, and we have to access the database over a private network.
+With the database deployed, it would be great if you could immediately use it.
+However, you have two problems. you need to safely provide the credentials to the JWT Pizza Service, and you have to access the database over a private network.

 Security is often a trade off between ease of use and strong protections.
 Note that DevOps automation can often help alleviate the burden of the security overhead, by removing the manual steps to that you otherwise have to jump through.